DRIVER-EU/scenario-manager/packages/server/README.md

 API

+- `/repo/:id`: Download a scenario as SQLite3 database by ID
 - `/scenarios`: List of the available scenarios
 - `/scenarios/:id`: CRUD interface for a single scenario
 - `/scenarios/:id/run`: Run a single scenario